Albert-Gao/veasy/docs/faq.md

 Very easy.
 Check this [section](/customize-reuse)

-## How to collect all the values
+## How to collect all the fields values

 Just call the `getFieldsValue()` function, check this [section](/collect-values)

-## What about I want to collect some value from fields which not in the schema
+## What about I want to collect some value from fields which not included in the schema

 We handle that case as well, check this [section](/collect-values)